MedicalImmunoOncologyResearchGroup/CD74/README.md

 ## 📋 Overview

-This repository contains scripts related to the  and codes to produce figures in the manuscript.
+This repository contains scripts for analyzing single-cell RNA-seq data presented in the manuscript.

 ## 🗂️ Repository Structure